THE GREAT SEALS

 (Text from D. Gelbach, From This Land, 29-31; complete poem here.)

-Upon statehood in 1858, both houses of the legislature apparently adopted a new seal design which portrayed harmony between the white man and Indian (above, left).
+Upon statehood in 1858, both legislative chambers apparently adopted a new seal design which portrayed harmony between the white man and Indian (above, left).
 However, Governor Henry Sibley never signed this bill.
-He instead replicated the territorial seal – but reversed its image so that the Indian rode westward, as originally intended (above, right; image of original dye from MHS collections).
-He also changed the previous Latin motto to "L'étoile du Nord" ("The North Star"), representing the northern frontier and the pioneer spirit.
+He instead replicated the territorial seal – but reversed its image so the Indian rode westward, as originally intended (above, right; image of original dye from MHS collections).
+He also changed the previous Latin motto to "L'étoile du Nord" ("The North Star"), representing Minnesota as a guiding light for the Union.
 He apparently rendered the motto in French as a tribute to the legendary voyageurs.
 Sibley's design was endorsed by the legislature in 1861, under Governor Alexander Ramsey.

 Because of complaints about the seal's portrayal of the white man's takeover of the